 Can non-residents buy property in Gibraltar?

-This guide covers the tax position as of March 2026.
-Tax rules can change.
-Always consult a qualified Gibraltar tax advisor or solicitor before making any property purchase decisions.
-This is not financial or tax advice.
+This guide covers the Gibraltar property tax position as of June 2026.
+Tax rules can and do change.
+Always consult a qualified Gibraltar tax adviser or solicitor before making any property purchase decision.
+This is not financial, tax, or legal advice.